Sydney-o9/OzNotificationBundle/README.md

 OzNotificationBundle
 ====================

-OzNotificationBundle is originally a fork from the amazing [merkNotificationBundle](https://github.com/merk/merkNotificationBundle/), initiated by [merk](https://github.com/merk).
-This bundle intend to try to follow up on the great work done by Merk.
-See [here](https://github.com/merk/merkNotificationBundle/issues/13) for more infos.

 ## Description:

 OzNotificationBundle provides notification services for your application.

-You are able to define specific events that will occur in your programs lifecycle that users will be able to subscribe to, and be notified when they occur.
+You are able to trigger specific events that will occur in your program that users are able to subscribe to, and are then notified when they occur.

-What you can do is described in more details in [OzNotificationBundle Features](Resources/doc/Features.md).
+Basic Implementation of this bundle allows you to send internal notifications, email notifications but can easily be extended to send SMS, iOS/Android push notifications.

+The main point of this bundle is that users can choose what notifications to subscribe to and what their preferred method of communication is.

+- You can easily use plug it onto [Rabbit MQ Bundle](https://github.com/php-amqplib/RabbitMqBundle) to send your notifications asynchronously.

+- You can easily use plug it onto [RMSPushNotificationsBundle](https://github.com/richsage/RMSPushNotificationsBundle) to send push notifications/messages for mobile devices.

+- Full list of features: [OzNotificationBundle Features](Resources/doc/Features.md).

 ## Install and use OzNotificationBundle